Vtiger Editions: One Pilot | One Growth | One Professional | One Enterprise | One AI

 Follow these steps to configure business hours:

 The default business hours apply to all new users.
 As CRM users, you can select your business hours yourself or ask the CRM admin to do it for you.
-The user business hours are used in the Appointment Pages module.
+The user's business hours are used in the Appointment Pages module.

 Follow these steps to set up user business hours:

 All the business hours are listed in Settings > Configuration > Business Hours.
-This is called List View in Vtiger CRM.
+In this view, you can see the following:

 You can perform a few basic actions in the List View, such as: